-Any equipment attached to the liferaft shall be of such design and location that it will not interfere with the liferaft's operation and performance in any way.
+Any equipment attached to the liferaft (including that required by JAR-OPS 3) shall be of such design and location that it will not interfere with the liferaft's operation and performance in any way.
 The attachment shall be such that the equipment will be retained if liferaft inflation occurs in the upright or inverted position.